School of Nursing

 A. NUR 308 Concepts of Professional Nursing Practice

 NUR 309 Health Assessment for RNs

 NUR 370 Theory for Clinical Practice

-*RNs graduating from a diploma program will be awarded the basic nursing credits (30) for a fee, upon successful completion of NUR 308, Professional Communication and Technology Utilization in Nursing.
-Additional information may be obtained through the Office of Prior Learning Assessment.
+*RNs graduating from a diploma program will be awarded the basic nursing credits (30) upon successful completion of NUR 308 Concepts of Professional Nursing Practice.
+Additional information may be obtained through the Office for Prior Learning Assessment.

 Unless previously approved, students must take all required CON and NUR courses at USM.